Invasive Species Pull

 - THE 1900s: Dog-Strangling vines spread to southern Ontario.

-- PRESENT: The dog-strangling vine continues to expand its range and spreads to southern parts of Quebec.
+- PRESENT: Dog-strangling vine continues to expand its range and spreads to even more southern parts of Quebec.